longtongster/ml-project-template/README.md

 DVC in general is used data versioning and pipelines.
 For experimentation MLFlow is normally used.

+To check that dvc is installed execute `dvc version`.
+Otherwise install it using `poetry add` or add it in the `pyproject.toml` file (see above).

 In order to use DVC we need to have a git repository and then initalize a dvc repository using `dvc init`.

-To see what is tracked by dvc you can execute `dvc list . --dvc-only`
+To see what is tracked by dvc you can execute `dvc list . --dvc-only`.
+You can also run `find .dvc/cache/ -type f` to see what files are currently in the dvc cache.

 ### DVC pipelines